20 Best Things To Do in Phuket: Skip the Tourist Traps

 Sunday Market, Old Town, Phuket

-How We Like to Explore Phuket
+How We Like to Experience Phuket

 Things To Do in Phuket - Old Town Sino Portuguese Architecture